haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 #### Give access to select resources

-In this example we provide full access to Pods and block `delete` operations for Deployments and ReplicaSets.
+Say you wanted to provide full access to Pods and block `delete` operations for Deployments and ReplicaSets.

 If you were to look at the APIGroups for Deployments you will notice that it is not limited to the core APIGroup: